-2.3.6 To reduce asset-liability risk (the risk of a mis-match between the characteristics of the assets compared with the liabilities) and to improve the investment return for a given level of risk, the Trustee has taken on additional exposure to liability-hedging assets partially financed by reductions in its return-seeking assets.
-The valuation of these hedging assets is expected to move in conjunction with changes in the valuation of the Scheme's liabilities over relevant time-frames, largely due to providing secure cash flows similar to the liabilities.
-These assets include bonds such as UK gilts and related derivatives.
-Importantly, increasing liability-hedging assets without an equivalent reduction in return-seeking assets means that the economic value of the total asset exposure may exceed the net assets of the Scheme.
+2.3.6 To reduce asset-liability risk (the risk of a mismatch between the characteristics of the assets compared with the liabilities) and to improve the investment return for a given level of risk, the Trustee has taken on additional exposure to liability-hedging assets.
+The valuation of these hedging assets is expected to move in line with changes in the valuation of the Scheme's liabilities, largely due to providing secure cash flows similar to the liabilities.
+These assets include bonds such as UK gilts (including inflation linked) and related derivatives.
+Importantly, increasing liability-hedging assets without an equivalent reduction in return-seeking growth assets via the use of leverage means that the economic value of the total asset exposure will exceed the net assets of the Scheme.